Driving Without Insurance

 s.143(1) of the Road Traffic Act 1988 requires every person who uses, or causes or permits another person to use, a motor vehicle on a road or other public place to have a policy of insurance to cover third party risks.
 The insurance policy must provide cover for the death of, or bodily injury to, any person as well as damage to property.
 The most basic level of acceptable cover is usually known as 'third party' cover.

-A special defence for employees caught driving without insurance
+There is a special defence for employees caught driving without insurance:

 The burden of proof is on the driver.
 He/she must show that: